metalisx/metalisx/README.md

 0.2 Eclipse

+Use with Eclipse:
-Download and install Eclipse (currently Neon M6)
+ - download and install Eclipse (currently Neon M6)

-Open Eclipse
+ - open Eclipse

-Import the previous build projects as Maven projects.
+ - import the previous build projects as Maven projects.

 If you only want one section then import the pom of it's sub folder.